onzfonz/comp227/src/content/1/en/part1c.md

 const [ counter, setCounter ] = useState(0)
 ```

-The function call adds <i>state</i> to the component and renders it initialized with the value of zero.
+The function call adds **state** to the component and renders it initialized with the value of zero.
 The function returns an array that contains two items.
-We assign the items to the variables *counter* and *setCounter* by using the destructuring assignment syntax shown earlier.
+We assign the items to the variables `counter` and `setCounter` by using the destructuring assignment syntax shown earlier.

-The *counter* variable is assigned the initial value of <i>state</i> which is zero.
+The `counter` variable is assigned the initial value of ***state*** which is zero.
-The variable *setCounter* is assigned to a function that will be used to <i>modify the state</i>.
+The variable `setCounter` is assigned to a function that will be used to *modify the state*.

 The application calls the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function and passes it two parameters: a function to increment the counter state and a timeout of one second: